 The year 2019 should be a highlight in Jorge Masvidal’s scrapbook.
 It was the best year he has had as an MMA fighter till now.
 This was the year he catapulted into the top tier of MMA stardom.

-His first challenge in 2019, was to take on Daren Till in London.
-Masvidal had ended 2018 with two back-to-back defeats, while Till was deemed as a favourite to grab the welterweight championship belt back then.
+His first challenge in 2019 was to take on Daren Till in London.
+Masvidal had ended 2018 with two back-to-back defeats, while Till was deemed a favorite to grab the welterweight championship belt back then.